zeehio/podman-blog-entry-tmp/blog-entry.md

 Files group-owned by the `researchers` group will appear inside the container as belonging to group ID `102000`.

-The Step 3 above is simpler on Podman version x.y and above.
+The Step 3 above is simpler on Podman version 4.7 and above.
 Earlier it required that the user understood mappings in rootless Podman.
 Feel free to keep reading if you want an explanation for all of that.